Siva Afi: World Wrestling Federation (1986–1988)

 Toagaga entered 1987 firmly established as an upper-level enhancement star, losing regularly to Hercules and others but continuing to gain victories against other opening-level talent such as Frenchy Martin and Terry Gibbs.
 He was used frequently as a substitute when other wrestlers could not make house shows, teaming with others such as Raymond Rougeau.
 In the summer of 1987, he entered a lengthy losing streak, falling to preliminary competition such as Steve Lombardi and Frenchy Martin.
 Following a loss to Ted Dibiase on 9 December at a Wrestling Challenge taping in Fort Myers, Toagaga went on a hiatus.

 In 1988, after teaming for a short time with Haku as one half of The Islanders, he also wrestled in six-man tags with the original Islanders, Haku and Tama.
 He debuted a new gimmick, that of "High Chief Afi", a Samoan chieftain.
 As part of his gimmick, Taogaga had gotten his legs and abdomen heavily tattooed (ala High Chief Peter Maivia).
 Unfortunately for Taogaga, it was all for naught; Tama would shortly thereafter depart from the WWF and Haku was repackaged as "King Haku" to replace the injured Harley Race, leaving Taogaga without a team or manager.
 His last match came on 27 August 1988 in Burlington, VT against S. D. Jones.
 Taogaga left the WWF and went on to work for Burt Reynolds as a stuntman and bodyguard.

 Late career (1988–1997)

 Taogaga made his return to New Zealand in 1990 to appear for Steve Rickard's "The Main Event".
 Taogaga defeated all comers during the short-lived show, becoming the new Commonwealth Heavyweight Champion in the process.
-After the cancellation of "The Main Event", Taogaga resumed touring the world appearing in areas as far flung as Palestine, Israel, England and Africa. in 1991 Siva found Jeff Miller aka The Metal Maniac, realizing his gift of Gab and athletic ability Siva broke Metal Maniac into pro wrestling, training him in the basics and securing a spot to travel and work with Superfly Jimmy Snuka.
+After the cancellation of "The Main Event", Taogaga resumed touring the world appearing in areas as far flung as Palestine, Israel, England, Germany, and Africa. in 1991 Siva found Jeff Miller aka The Metal Maniac, realizing his gift of Gab and athletic ability Siva broke Metal Maniac into pro wrestling, training him in the basics and securing a spot to travel and work with Superfly Jimmy Snuka.

 In 1997, after over 23 years on the road, Taogaga retired from the sport, wrestling his final match in South Africa.